Worker’s Compensation Attorney

 IS YOUR WORKPLACE INJURY SETTLEMENT FAIR?

 Many injured workers make the mistake of assuming that the funds they’ll receive through workers’ compensation will be fair and cover all of their medical needs and lost wages.
 Unfortunately, this simply isn’t the case.
-By working with a New York City Workers’ Compensation Lawyer from Finkelstein, Meirowitz & Eidlisz, you can maximize your workers’ compensation benefits.
+By working with a New York City workers’ compensation lawyer from Finkelstein, Meirowitz & Eidlisz, LLP, you can maximize your workers’ compensation benefits.
 We’ll work with you to prove just how serious your injury is and ensure that all of your medical care is covered by your settlement.
 If your claim has been denied or you’re worried that your employer will retaliate against you for filing a claim, we can help.
 Getting hurt while on the job entitles you to compensation, and we’re here to make sure you receive it.

 MILLIONS RECOVERED FOR THOUSANDS OF CASES